jdemeuse1204/Jot/README.md

   var validationContainer = new JotValidationContainer();

-  // here we are telling the Not Before (nbf) claim to be skipped validationContainer.CheckNfb = false;
+  // here we are telling the Not Before (nbf) claim to be skipped
+  // default is set to true
+  validationContainer.CheckNfb = false;

+  // here we are telling the Creation Date (iat) claim to be skipped
+  // default is set to true
+  validationContainer.CheckIat = false;

   // here we are adding a custom check to the Issuer (iss) claim
   // the claim must equal github.com